-The parish has published a booklet (cover shown on right) about the history of the Layer de la Haye Bells and their restoration.
-Attractively produced with several photographs it is priced only £2-50 (p & p extra).
+The parish published a booklet (cover shown on right) about the history of the Layer de la Haye Bells and their restoration.
+Attractively produced with several photographs, copies are on sale in the church priced at only £1.00 each (p & p extra).
 All profits go towards the upkeep of the bells.

 It is thought the oldest bell in the tower, cast about 1459, and the mediaeval wooden frame were given to the church by the monks of St Botolph's in the fifteenth century.
 Two bells were added in the 17th century and a further two in the 18th century.
 An extract from the Essex Chronicle dated 14th October 1791 reports that "A peal of five bells, newly repaired and fresh hung, will be opened on Monday next the 17th of October, at Layer-de-la-Hay".
 As far as we can tell this peal of five bells remained in ringing order up to around the time of the famous Colchester earthquake of 1884.
 It subsequently became unsafe to ring the bells properly and in 1936 Ellacombe Hammers were fitted by Alfred Bowell, Bellfounder, Ipswich, so that they could be chimed.
 (In chiming a hammer, operated by a rope, is used to strike the bell, rather than the whole bell being swung through 360 degrees.)

 In 1969, when Canon James Allen was the incumbent, an inspection of the bells was carried out by Whitechapel Bell Foundry and an estimate supplied for rehanging the bells.
 No further action was taken at the time.
 When writing a history of the church Canon Allen noted "...the bells have been chimed only by means of ropes which reach to the floor of the tower.
 Is it a pious hope that one may once again hear these bells properly rung?"